Somatic Experiencing - Traumatherapy according to Dr. Peter A. Levine

-Somatic Experiencing®/SE™ was developped by Dr. Peter A. Levine.
-It is a body oriented approach with the aim to releave the symptoms of trauma (PTSD) by focusing on the client’s perceived body sensations.
+Somatic Experiencing®/SE™ was developed by Dr. Peter A. Levine.
+It is a body focused approach with the aim to release the symptoms of trauma and shock by focusing on the client’s perceived body sensations.

 Additional information about Jacqueline Erb's background, career and competences here.